ezintz/dotfiles/README.md

 ## Usage

 Just do whatever you did before.
 In addition you also got a new command `dotfiles` that you can use.
+It will update the desired packages and run the configuration.

 ```sh
 dotfiles --no-configuration \ # Do not apply any configuration